MoritzVoit/MoritzVoit.github.io/README.md

 the challenge of facing new problems in unfamiliar environments and tackling difficult tasks head on.
 I enjoy analytical and critical thinking in the context of Information Technology most, which is why I chose to build upon my brought knowledge of information systems, by specializing in Data Analytics.
-I will thereby enable my team at my future employer to make the adequate data driven decisions, thereby minimizing risk, and maximizing results in a business context.
-I am currently studying
-Machine Learning through Codecademy.com to further my technical education.
+I will thereby enable my team at my future employer to make the adequate data driven decisions, minimizing risk, and maximizing results in a business context.
+I am currently studying Machine Learning through Codecademy.com to further my technical education.

 - See my online CV at moritzvoit.github.io